 October 11, 2016

 We’re a do-it-yourself culture; one that seriously values independence, and applauds individuals who pull themselves up by their bootstraps and take care of as much as possible without any help.
-Even so, the reality is there are some things we just can’t manage alone; issues that can certainly lead to injury to ourselves or even other people if we avoid seeking help and support from professional providers of assisted home care St. Louis families can count on.
+Even so, the reality is there are some things we just can’t manage alone.
+Issues can certainly lead to injury to ourselves or even other people if we avoid seeking help and support from professional providers of assisted home care St. Louis families can count on.

 One undertaking that’s definitely best when shared is providing health care for a mature loved one.
 But a good number of family care providers struggle with reaching out for assistance, for numerous reasons: guilt with feeling as if they ought to be capable of managing care for their loved one without any help, reluctance to trust another to provide high quality care, or simply a matter of pride.